KillerShoaib/KillerShoaib.github.io/content/posts/Transcribing Bangla Youtube Video Using Gemini/index.en.md

 ## Why Build This?

 I'm working as a professional AI engineer in a startup company.
 Where We're building customer support system using Gen AI technologies.
-We're facing problem to find out good Bangla open source LLM.I wouldn't bored you with all the details why I'm doing this but it comes down to mainly one thing, which is **contributing to open source Bangla AI community.** I want to create a domino effect or inspire other so that other can use this project or some thing else to contribute to **Bangla AI community** and eventually we start to have or atleast have some decent resources and dataset for Bangla LLM.
+We're facing problem to find out good Bangla open source LLM.
+I wouldn't bored you with all the details why I'm doing this but it comes down to mainly one thing, which is **contributing to open source Bangla AI community.** I want to create a domino effect or inspire other so that other can use this project or some thing else to contribute to **Bangla AI community** and eventually we start to have or atleast have some decent resources and datasets for Bangla LLM.

 **And, I do think this project is cool or interesting to me.
 So, yeah this is another reason**

 ## What We're Building & What to Expect?

 I think you can already guessed from the name of it, we're building **Bangla Youtube Transcriber**.
 It'll basically create a dataset containing the transcribed text from the YouTube audio.
-Well I'll be honest I can't transcribe whole Bangla videos that are present in YouTube.
+Well, I'll be honest I can't transcribe whole Bangla videos that are present in YouTube.
 For this project I've chosen **Rakibul Hasan's** Youtube channel.
 I've transcribed approximately 60% of his entire youtube channel.
-"Why 60?"% you may ask.
+"Why 60%?" you may ask.
 Well the thing is that YouTube is stubborn and it was blocking my automation script that's why I couldn't able to download all the audios.
 After getting the audios we use **Gemini Flash 2.0** to trancribe each of the audio into text.

 In this blog I'll show you my thought process and how I've build this.
 But this is **not going to be line by line code explanation.** I'll show the overall concept and details so that you can reproduce or build something similar to this.
 But for the entire code you can check out the [**github repo**](https://github.com/KillerShoaib/BanglaYoutubeTranscribe)